ric2b/Vivaldi-browser/chromium/base/android/jni_generator/README.md

    * Inner class methods must provide the inner class name explicitly (ex. `@CalledByNative("InnerClassName")`)
  * Just call the generated stubs defined in generated `.h` files.
+ * For test-only methods you want to call from native, use `@CalledByNativeForTesting` which will ensure that it is stripped in our release binaries.

 ### Java Objects and Garbage Collection